MoneyGodONE/MGO/README.md

 markdown
 # 🌐 Our Ecosystem Portfolio
+_/ If you are considering investing between $20 million and $20 billion in us, make an official request to our companies or our leaders, we will provide you with additional information, as well as the ownership structure of our organizations and where there are investment opportunities. /_

 Welcome to review our key projects and developments.
 This ecosystem covers areas from AI and Blockchain to crowdfunding and media platforms and charitable initiatives.